mathiasertl/django-ca/docs/source/changelog/deprecation.rst

 Command-line
 ============

-* Remove support for subjects in OpenSSL-style format (default switched in 2.0.0).
+* Remove support for subjects in OpenSSL-style format (default switched in 2.0.0, deprecated since 1.27.0).

 ***********
 2.1.0 (TBR)